DDDEastMidlandsLimited/dddem-blog/_posts/2019-01-06-dddem-post.md

 - Open submission policy for speakers.
 All submissions will be anonymous and anyone can submit.

-- Agenda is democratically chosen by attendees and organisers.
+- Agenda is democratically chosen by attendees and organizers.
 Attendees vote on the talks they would like to see at the event.

 <br/>

 # Enough of that!
 Tell me about DDD East Midlands!